Women Who Are Going Places Start at Hollins

 is the number of years Hollins has educated students to lead lives of success and service.

 At Hollins, you define your goals and build a comprehensive, life-changing plan to get there.
 From your first class to your last debate, you’ll be challenged with new ideas, pushed to do your best work, and encouraged to take charge.

-As evidence of the power of our academics, 90% of Hollins students are employed or in graduate school within one year of graduation.
-Our students are accepted to prestigious graduate schools, including Duke University, Johns Hopkins University, Harvard University, Marquette University, New York University, University of Pennsylvania, University College London, Washington and Lee, plus many others.
+As evidence of the power of our academics, 95% of Hollins students are employed or in graduate school within one year of graduation.
+Our students are accepted to prestigious graduate schools, including Duke University, Johns Hopkins University, Harvard University, Marquette University, New York University, University of Pennsylvania, University College London, Washington and Lee, and many others.

 Real-world experiences that prepare you for success

 Study abroad: More than half of Hollins students participate in international study programs.
-With your scholarship funding following you and additional scholarships available, our programs and affiliates offer students an approachable, equitable process to navigate abroad study.
+With your scholarship funding following you and additional scholarships available, our programs and affiliates offer students an approachable, equitable process to navigate study abroad.
 You will expand your world-view and enrich your education.

 Batten Leadership Institute: Our distinctive leadership programs help you grow as an individual and build confidence in and out of the classroom.
 Whether you wish to influence from the middle or lead the charge, you will learn how to become more self-reliant and effective in all types of situations.